tayganr/purviewlab/modules/module10.md

     > :bulb: **Did you know?**
     >
-    > The OAuth2 service endpoint is used to gain access to protected resources such as Azure Purview.
-The HTTP request enables us to acquire an `access_token`, this will subsequently be used to query the Azure Purview API.
+    > The OAuth2 service endpoint is used to gain access to protected resources such as Microsoft Purview.
+The HTTP request enables us to acquire an `access_token`, this will subsequently be used to query the Microsoft Purview API.

     | Property | Value |
     | --- | --- |